 All certified public accountants shall abide by the requirements, rules and regulations on continuing professional education to be promulgated by the Board, subject to the approval of the PRC, in coordination with the accredited national professional organization of certified public accountants or any duly accredited educational institutional.
-For this purpose, a Continuing Professional Development (CPD) Council is hereby created to implement the CPD program.
+For this purpose, a Continuing Professional Education (CPE) Council is hereby created to implement the CPE program.

-Total CPD credit units required for CPA for practice of public accountancy and accounting education is 60 for three years, provided that a minimum of 15 credit units is earned each year.
-However, the implementation of this is suspended under the BOA Resolution No. 59 in 2012.
+Total CPE credit units required for CPA for practice of public accountancy and accounting education is 60 for three years, provided that a minimum of 15 credit units is earned each year.
+The 60 units were further distributed among 5 areas as below: